dotwebstack/dotwebstack/docs/qa/unittesting.md

 # Unittesting

-In DotWebStack we follow a naming convention to indicate what we are testing inside the test name itself.
+In DotWebStack we follow a naming convention to indicate what we are testing inside the name of the test itself.
 We also follow the ["Arrange-Act-Assert" pattern](http://wiki.c2.com/?ArrangeActAssert).

 ## Naming convention